 St Thomas Church with its famous tower and cupola is perhaps the most visible place of worship in Lymington, situated at the top of the High Street.
 There are a number of other Church of England, Roman Catholic, Baptist Churches and the United Reformed Church right in the heart of the town, further down the High Street.

-As well as the beautiful New Forest, the surrounding areas have a multitude of gardens that are well worth a visit, including Spinners Garden in Pilley, New Forest Water Gardens in Everton and Exbury Gardens on the way to Beaulieu.
-In addition to this, Lymington Open Gardens delights locals and visitors alike and has been growing in size and popularity each year.
+As well as the beautiful New Forest, Lymington's Woodside Gardens is a wonderful place to relax and take a stroll.
+The surrounding areas have a multitude of gardens that are well worth a visit, including Spinners Garden in Pilley, New Forest Water Gardens in Everton and Exbury Gardens on the way to Beaulieu.
+Lymington Open Gardens delights locals and visitors alike and has been growing in size and popularity each year.